 For Prospective Students

-Vice President of Admission & Financial Aid
+Vice President and Dean of Admission & Financial Aid

 Milyon has held a variety of roles in higher education, including as director and dean; his enrollment experience includes his alma mater, St. Olaf, the University of St. Thomas, in St. Paul, Minnesota, and Hamline University, also in St. Paul.
 Milyon received an MA in leadership of student affairs from the University of St. Thomas.
 Learn more about Milyon.